nitsvutt/query-examples/README.md

 ## Abstract

-This repository offers some very useful query features and its use cases.
+This repository offers some very useful query features and their use cases.

 ## Approach